afikshani/ironSource/README.md

 1) This server is deployed at heroku at https://desolate-river-25894.herokuapp.com/

-2) Sample link to the service that will tweet a message (to thetest account). https://desolate-river-25894.herokuapp.com/postTweet?twt=msg ** REPLACE THE msg IN ANY TWEET YOU WOULD LIKE TO BE POSTED
+2) Sample link to the service that will tweet a message (to the test account). https://desolate-river-25894.herokuapp.com/postTweet?twt=msg ** REPLACE THE msg IN ANY TWEET YOU WOULD LIKE TO BE POSTED